The 2025-26 FAFSA and CASFA are now open! Complete your application today!

 empowered banner

-EmpowerEd is a state-funded program, administered by the Colorado Department of Higher Education to provide higher education funding and support to individuals who experienced homelessness and were identified as being McKinney-Vento eligible by a designated school personnel while enrolled in a Colorado high school.
+EmpowerEd is a state-funded program, administered by the Colorado Department of Higher Education, that provides financial assistance at participating in-state public institutions of higher education for students who experienced homelessness, as defined by the McKinney-Vento Homelessness Assistance Act, while enrolled at a Colorado high school.

 Students who meet the criteria below are eligible to have the remaining cost of attendance (after scholarships, grants and other financial aid awards have been applied) covered through this program for up to 132 semester credit hours or 198 quarter credit hours.

-1. Identified by designated school personnel as a homeless child or youth pursuant to the Federal McKinney-Vento Homeless Assistance Act while residing in Colorado anytime between the start of 9th grade and end of 12th grade,
+1. Identified by designated school personnel as a homeless child or youth pursuant to Section 725 of the Federal McKinney-Vento Homeless Assistance Act (42 U.S.C.
+SEC.
+11434a) while residing in Colorado anytime between the start of 9th grade and end of 12th grade,

 2. Is at least 17 years of age, and has not yet reached 27 years,